Quantized nonlinear Hall effect from chiral monopole: Non-linear Hall response : Kubo formula derivation

+Since the scattering is treated perturbatively, introducing disorder would lead only to a substitute of bare Green function by an averaged one plus vertex corrections.
+Disorder-averaged Green function $\langle\hat{G}\rangle$ of Weyl fermion in momentum representation is given by

+where $\mu_\eta$, $\tau^{\prime}_\eta=\frac{2}{3}\tau_\eta$ are the chirality-dependent chemical potential and scattering time correspondingly.
+In what follows we demonstrate that simple scattering time $\tau^{\prime}_\eta$ in Eq. \eqref{eq:G_simplified} differs from momentum relaxation time $\tau_\eta$ used in semiclassical analysis of Eq.
+(2) only by numerical factor $2/3$.
+It should be however noted that this relaxation times relation was proven previously in \cite{Dirac_Andreev} for the case of linear response.
+We generalize this to non-linear case.

-Since the scattering is treated perturbatively, introducing disorder would lead only to a substitute of bare Green functions by an averaged one plus vertex corrections.
-Thus, we start with explicitly evaluating 3-point correlation function with disorder averaged Green function with later showing that vertex corrections will only lead to replacing of scattering time $\tau^{\prime}_\eta$ by transport momentum relaxation time $\tau_\eta$ ($\tau^{\prime}_\eta=2\tau_\eta/3$).
+We proceed with explicitly evaluating 3-point correlation function with disorder averaged Green function with later showing that vertex corrections will only lead to replacing of scattering time $\tau^{\prime}_\eta$ by transport momentum relaxation time $\tau_\eta$.
 For analytical derivation present in this section we stick to the approach developed in \cite{Kozii,kozii2} but with an account for impurity scattering.

-Employing Landau level representation for averaged over disorder Green function $\langle G\rangle(i\varepsilon)$ given by Eq. \eqref{eq:Green_function_LL} and plugging it into Eq. \eqref{eq:chi_definition}, we arrive at:

-where $|n_{1,2,3}\rangle$ denote Landau level states.
-However, since the final result for nonlinear response Eq. \eqref{eq:Weyl_results} does not explicitly demonstrate magnetic field dependence, in what follows we would adopt semiclassical limit $B\to0$.
-This in turn means that the sums in Eq. \eqref{eq:LL_full} would be replaced by integrals over continuous momentum and the Green function $\langle G\rangle(i\varepsilon)$ would be also taken in momentum representation: